Progressive Masked Refinement Self-supervised Learning for Low-Dose CT Denoising: Methodology

 Where $M\sim \mathcal{M}_{\alpha}\{ M_0,M_1,...,M_K\}$ is a binary random mask. $\mathcal{M}_\alpha$, $\alpha \in (0,1)$ denotes a set of masks with random sampling rate $\alpha$. $\odot$ represents the Hadamard product (i.e., element-wise product) \cite{horn1990hadamard}.
 Similar to supervised temporal denoising, the update is given by $\hat{x}_i^{t+1}=f_\theta(M\odot \hat{x}_i^t)$.
 To prevent overfitting and improve the learning of contextual features, we add random zero-mean noise $n_{1,i}$ to the input $x_i$ and $n_{2,i}$ to the target $x_i$.
 Note that this does not violate Eq. (\ref{J_invariant}), we derive the following equation:

-Since $f$ is $\mathcal{J}$-invariant and the zero-mean noise assumption holds, minimizing Eq. (\ref{eq:line2}) indirectly minimizes $E_x||f(\mathbf{x})-\mathbf{y}||^2$.
+Since $f$ is $\mathcal{J}$-invariant, and assuming the noise is with zero-mean and independent from the signal, minimizing Eq. (\ref{eq:line2}) indirectly minimizes $E_x||f(\mathbf{x})-\mathbf{y}||^2$.
 Therefore, the final loss function at a given time step $t$ is defined as follows:

 Where $\mathds{1}_{\{\hat{x}_i^t = x\}}$ is the indicator function that equals one when the input is an LDCT image.
-In this work, we generate $n_1$ and $n_2$ using a zero-mean combination of Poisson noise and additive white Gaussian noise (AWGN) sampled from the distribution $\mathcal{N}(0,\sigma^2)$, a noise model validated in \cite{zhu2025self}.
+In this work, we generate $n_1$ and $n_2$ using a zero-mean additive white Gaussian noise (AWGN) sampled from the distribution $\mathcal{N}(0,\sigma^2)$, a noise model validated in \cite{zhu2025self}.

 We progressively train a single model at different time steps with images under different random masking, which is inspired by the modular network \cite{zhu2025self}.
 At each denoising time step, a random mask $M_{\alpha,i,t}$ is applied and the model is optimized by minimizing Eq. (\ref{self loss}).
 Intuitively, this random masking strategy progressively suppresses noise-corrupted pixels, enabling the model to recover the underlying anatomical structures through the incremental aggregation of contextual information of the CT image over $k$ denoising steps.
 During inference, we sample $k$ differently masked versions of the LDCT image, and the final denoised CT image is obtained by averaging the corresponding outputs.
 An overview of the proposed progressive $\mathcal{J}$-invariant learning is shown in Fig. \ref{fig1}.
 Unlike diffusion models, our method does not rely on a predefined stochastic diffusion process.
-Furthermore, our approach removes the requirement for NDCT images, making it highly applicable to clinical scenarios where paired data is unavailable.
+Furthermore, our approach removes the requirement for NDCT images, making it highly applicable to practical scenarios where paired data is unavailable.